Taiwan firms up AstraZeneca COVID vaccine, finds new UK variant | Health

 The first vaccines are expected to arrive in March at the earliest, it added.
 The AstraZeneca vaccine, being jointly developed with Oxford University, was approved by the British regulator on Wednesday, soon after Taiwan's announcement.

+"This is something we are proactively considering," he said.
+Taiwan has watched nervously as cases shoot up around the world.

-Health Minister Chen Shih-chung said authorities had confirmed Taiwan's first case of a new coronavirus variant discovered in Britain.
+Chen said authorities had confirmed Taiwan's first case of a new coronavirus variant discovered in Britain.
 The victim is in hospital in stable condition after having arrived back on Sunday from Britain and confirmed to have been infected, Chen told reporters.

-From Friday, the government will further tighten entry curbs, suspending arrivals of all foreigners without residence permits, he said.
+From Friday, the government will further tighten entry curbs, suspending arrivals of all foreigners without residence permits, he said, though exceptions will be made on humanitarian grounds.